Tag: Barbara Hannigan

 BSOrec CD releases.
 Photo: mine; please contact me to reuse.

-The premiere release of Bayerische Staatsoper Recordings (or BSORec) in 2021 interestingly, did not involve opera but was a recording of Mahler’s Seventh Symphony captured live in 2018 and led by contemporaneous GMD Petrenko.
+Bayerische Staatsoper Recordings (or BSOrec), run in-house, will be the label to make it happen.
+The independent announced itself in 2021 in a rather unique fashion, not with a splashy opera production but via big symphony – Mahler’s immense Seventh Symphony, to be precise.
+Captured live in 2018 and led by contemporaneous GMD Petrenko, the recording – and indeed label – generated big buzz across the classical world, with many music writers noting the orchestra’s responsiveness to the material.
 In a review for Gramophone at its release in 2021, Edward Seckerson wrote that “I really thought I knew this work – every facet of it.
 But Kirill Petrenko has a way of hearing deep into textures and harmonies that is at times really quite startling.
 He gives us X-ray ears.”
-The label quickly followed this with a DVD of an acclaimed 2019 staging of Korngold’s Die Tote Stadt featuring tenor Jonas Kaufmann and soprano Marlis Petersen.
-In his assessment at Adventures In Music, classical blogger Jari Kallio praises Video Director Myriam Hoyer while noting that “the orchestral lines are drawn with acute intensity and tremendous sonic beauty.”
+The label quickly followed the Mahler release with a DVD of the acclaimed 2019 staging of Korngold’s Die Tote Stadt featuring tenor Jonas Kaufmann and soprano Marlis Petersen.
+In his assessment at Adventures In Music, classical blogger Jari Kallio praised Video Director Myriam Hoyer while noting that “the orchestral lines are drawn with acute intensity and tremendous sonic beauty.”
 In early 2022 the label released a DVD of The Snow Queen by composer Hans Abrahamsen and conducted by Cornelius Meister.
 Based on a fairytale by Hans Christian Andersen, the presentation features Barbara Hannigan and was recorded in late 2019-early 2020.
 All three releases went on to achieve significant accolades within the classical world, including four big wins at the 2022 Gramophone Awards.
 It was the first time in the history of the prestigious British organization that a Recording of the Year was won by an audio-visual title; it was also only the second time an orchestra won both the Orchestral and Opera categories.
 Quite the achievement for a young label.

 DVDs, recordings, video, Bayerische Staatsoper, Bayerische Staatsorchester, BSOrec, classical, opera, visual